input-output-hk/marlowe-cardano/marlowe-cli/examples/simple/ReadMe.md

                           --out-file tx-2.input
 ```

-Next we compute the transition caused by that input to the contract.
+Next we compute the transition caused by that input to the contract:

 ```
 marlowe-cli compute --contract-file tx-1.contract          \